 How neat is it to see those boys dressed in suits and hats on their bikes in front of the Old Cotton Exchange Building?
 This photo is courtesy of the Library of Congress.
 Circa 1904.

-People often say the Cotton Exchange is “built on air”.
-That’s because the building sits over the Drayton Street ramp, and you can actually walk or drive under it to access River Street.
+That’s because the building sits over the Drayton Street Ramp, and you can actually walk or drive beneath it to access River Street.

 Old Cotton Exchange Building with a ramp and people walking beneath